Non-unique lifting of integer variables in minimal inequalities: The fixing region for truncated affine lattices

 \subsection{A universal upper bound}

-In answering what vectors lie in $\Fc_{\psi, p^*}$, we first show an upper bound on the value of minimal liftings and then show this upper bound is tight.
-Theorem~\ref{thm:uni upperbound} gives such an upper bound, stating that the restriction of $\psi^*_{B(V_\psi(p^*),p^*)}$ to $\R^n \times \{0\}$ is a universal upper bound for all minimal liftings $\pi\in \mathcal{L}_{\psi,p^*}$.
-The following technical lemma will be useful for this purpose.
+In order to determine what vectors are in $\cF_{\psi, p^*}$, we first show an upper bound on the value of minimal liftings of $\psi$ and then show that this upper bound is tight.
+Theorem~\ref{thm:uni upperbound} gives an upper bound using the function $\psi^*_{[p^*, B]} : \R^n \times \R_+ \to \R$ defined by